 Below is a list of frequently asked questions regarding Santa Barbara Foundation grant programs.
-If you have additional questions, please contact a member of our community investments team.
+If you have additional questions, please contact a member of our Community Engagement team.

 The Santa Barbara Foundation awards grants to organizations certified as tax exempt under Section 501(c)(3) of the Internal Revenue Code that provide programs and services in Santa Barbara County.